-CAUTION: Disabling the OVP protection circuit may cause excessive output voltages, such as can occur if the remote sense leads are shorted, to damage the equipment under test.
+Disabling the overvoltage protection circuit may cause excessive output voltages, which can damage the phone under test.

-The dc source is shipped from the factory with its overvoltage protection circuit enabled.
-You can disable the OVP circuit using either the front panel VOLT PROT command located in the OV menu, or the VOLTage:PROTection:STATe SCPI command as explained in chapter 8.
+The dc source is shipped from the factory with its overvoltage protection (OVP) circuit enabled.
+This built-in overvoltage protection function is not programmable; it is set to automatically trip when the output voltage measured at the sense lead terminals exceeds the programmed voltage by two volts.
+Having the overvoltage and the output voltage sensing at the same point provides a more effective method of load protection than if the overvoltage is sensed only at the output terminals of the dc source.
+To disable the OVP circuit, use either the front panel VOLT PROT command located in the OV menu, or the VOLTage:PROTection:STATe SCPI command as explained in chapter 8.